dj-stripe/dj-stripe/CONTRIBUTING.md

     can be selected by setting this environment variable:

         $ export DJSTRIPE_TEST_DB_VENDOR=sqlite

-    or :

-        $ export DJSTRIPE_TEST_DB_VENDOR=mysql
+        # or: export DJSTRIPE_TEST_DB_VENDOR=mysql

     For postgres and mysql, the database host,port,username and password can be set with environment variables, see `tests/settings.py`

-4. Install your local copy into a virtualenv.
-Assuming you have `virtualenvwrapper` installed, this is how you set up your fork for local development:
+4. Install [Poetry](https://python-poetry.org/) if you do not have it already.

+    You can set up a virtual environment with:

-        $ mkvirtualenv dj-stripe
+        $ poetry install

+    You can then, at any time, open a shell into that environment with:

-        $ cd dj-stripe/
+        $ poetry shell
-        $ python setup.py develop

-5. Create a branch for local development:

-        $ git checkout -b name-of-your-bugfix-or-feature

-    Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass the tests.
+5. When you're done making changes, check that your changes pass the tests.
 A quick test run can be done as follows:

         $ DJSTRIPE_TEST_DB_VENDOR=sqlite pytest --reuse-db